elgio/adam-airbnb/README.md

 # adam-airbnb
-Guided data analysis project using Amsterdam AirBNB data
+Data analysis project using Amsterdam AirBNB data

+This project was a first try at using Tableau and R for data analysis